realestate-com-au/stackup/README.md

 It also supports the [abbreviated YAML syntax for Cloudformation functions](https://aws.amazon.com/blogs/aws/aws-cloudformation-update-yaml-cross-stack-references-simplified-substitution/), though unlike the [AWS CLI](https://aws.amazon.com/cli/), Stackup (by default) normalises YAML input to JSON before invoking CloudFormation APIs.

-If you don't want normalisation of the YAML input, then use the `--preserve-template-formatting` flag to the `up` or `change-set create` commands.
+If you don't want normalisation of the YAML input to JSON, then use the `--preserve-template-formatting` flag to the `up` or `change-set create` commands.

-**TODO: test what happens with s3 stored templates**
+Note: normalisation of S3 / HTTP URL stored templates is never done, as Cloudformation collects these directly.

 ### AWS credentials